Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 • Chill The Dough – Because of the butter and cream cheese, the cookie dough does need time in the refrigerator to allow it to chill and firm.
 Otherwise, the cookies may spread/melt when baked.

 • Storing and Freezing – The cookies can be stored covered at room temperature.
-To freeze the cookies, place in a tightly sealed ziploc bag and freeze for 2 to 3 months.
+To freeze the cookies, place in a tightly sealed freezer bag and freeze for 2 to 3 months.
 Thaw at room temperature.

 Course: Dessert